EmperorDan/ZSL/ZSL.md

 Communication was integral during this project.
 Are main concern being that we would be doing the same jobs, and wasting valuable time.
 We always respected new ideas and heard them out giving constructive feedback.
 We later found this benefited are team being able to honestly evaluate eachothers work.
 We used are computers primarily to contact eachother via facebook, and used voice chat.
 Mobile phones are a necessity, its very important that you can be reached when needed.

 ### Risk
 Reboot games is a brand new company.
 Which means we haven't had a chance to build our reputation.
-The risk is making a bad impression while working with an organisation such as ZSL
+The risk is making a bad impression while working with an organisation such as ZSL.
+Are goal was to build a rapport with them so there would be a greater chance of them considering us in the future.
+We will conduct ourselves professionally by arriving to meetings keeping communication with ZSL throughout the process of building the application.

-Talk about reboot games

 ### Resources
 We used a variety of tools during the development of this app.
 We used multiple services which included: Unity, Photoshop, GitHub, and PowerPoint.
 We also had access to computers, ipads. online resources were also available such as shutterstock.
 Which we used to get the applications UI.